-During this process, we have analysed each drainage and wastewater catchment against the 17 indicators of our RBCS in more detail, considering future changes that could impact our plans over the next 25 years.
+During this process, we've analysed each drainage and wastewater catchment against the 17 indicators of our RBCS in more detail, considering future changes that could impact our plans over the next 25 years.

-This will help us to understand wider resilience issues within each catchment as well as areas we need to prioritise for interventions in the next stage.
+This will help us to understand wider resilience issues within each catchment as well as areas we need to prioritise in the next stage.

 Access our portal to find out more about the results.

-In the fourth stage of our DWMP process, we’ll develop solutions and possible interventions for the problems we’ve highlighted through our BRAVA.
+In the fourth stage of our process, we’ll develop solutions and possible interventions for problems we’ve highlighted through our BRAVA.